DoctorMcKay/node-internet-relay-chat/README.md

 Emitted when the full list of nicknames in a `channel` is received.
 The array (with nick prefixes) can be accessed via `bot.channels[channel].nicks`.

+## whois
+- `nick` - The nick of the user we received data for

+Emitted when numeric 318 (End of /WHOIS list) is received from the IRC server.
+The user's information may be accessed via bot.whoisData[nick].
+It will contain the following properties, although some may be missing depending on what the server sends back:

+- `away` - False if the user is not away (or the server doesn't support 301) or a string containing the user's away message
+- `ircop` - False if the user is not an IRCOp, or true otherwise
+- `nick` - The user's nickname
+- `username` - The user's username
+- `hostname` - The user's address
+- `realname` - The user's real name
+- `server` - The address of the server they're on
+- `serverinfo` - Any information about the server that was sent
+- `idle` - Number of seconds the user has been idle (measured from last message sent)
+- `signon` - A timestamp representing when the user joined IRC
+- `channels` - An array of channel names.
+On most servers, the user's prefix will be prepended to the channel name (for example, if the user is an op on channel #foo, the entry will be @#foo)

 ## pm
 - `sender` - A `sender` object corresponding to the user that sent the message (see `Sender Object` section below)
 - `message` - The message that was sent